gitguru/adaptive-auth-angular-client/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# Create and run Angujarjs app in development mode
+# Create and run AngularJS app in development mode
-> Note that this environment is configured to use `nvm` so, make sure `nvm` is installed and running previous to create and run sample Angularjs application in ***development mode***.
+> Note that this environment is configured to use `nvm` so, make sure `nvm` is installed and running previous to create and run sample AngularJS application in ***development mode***.
 ```
 nvm use
 npm install -g @angular/cli@17